A cruise & cycle adventure through Thailand

 Flight to Koh Yao

-Time to leave the boat this morning before our flight to Koh Yao.
+Time to leave the barge this morning before our flight to Koh Yao.
 We’ll arrive at 3 pm and check into our hotel that is aptly named Paradise Koh Yao.
 Our accommodation, set into the tropical wilderness of this less visited island, is just a few steps away from the white sand and clear water and features a saltwater infinity pool in the shade of palm trees.
 Spend your evening in this blissful atmosphere rejuvenating your body for the day of cycling to come.

 Cycle the Island